vouill/vue-plugin-maker/README.md

 * npm run build:lib

-Creates a lib folder with the plugin/lib inside.
+Creates a `lib` folder with the plugin/lib inside.
+You can then name your project, upload it to npm and simply import your components from it.
 You can change and customize the library build in `build/webpack.lib.conf.js`

 ### Build the Github docs